graphql/graphql-js/CONTRIBUTING.md

 * 2 spaces for indentation (no tabs)
 * 80 character line length strongly preferred.
 * Prefer `'` over `"`
 * ES6 syntax when possible.
+However do not rely on ES6-specific functions to be available.
 * Use [Flow types](http://flowtype.org/).
 * Use semicolons;
 * Trailing commas,